Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 ### Step 4 - Attaching feature extractor & Rebuilding the analysis

-The feature extractor extracts features from epoch \(or\) group of epochs.
-To perform the feature extraction, assign the feature extractor function handle to desired tree level and rebuild the analysis.
-Below example assigns `psthExtractor`to the stimTime node.
+The `featureExtractor` has the [function handle](https://in.mathworks.com/help/matlab/matlab_prog/creating-a-function-handle.html) to process group of epochs.
+To perform the feature extraction, assign the feature extractor function handle to the desired level in the analysis tree and rebuild the analysis.
+The example below assigns `psthExtractor `to the lowest node \(`stimTime`\)  in the example analysis tree built for the `LightStep `Analysis.
+This example feature extractor generates a peri-stimulus time histogram of the neuron’s responses in the selected epoch group.

 ```
 analysisFilter.stimTime.featureExtractor = {@(analysis, epochGroup, analysisParameter)...